dndoja/whisper/PLAN.md

 25 Jul:

-[ ] Design the all of the behaviour trees.
+[x] Design the all of the behaviour trees.
-[ ] Implement the cutscene/dialog system.

 26 Jul: